edenia/tikuna/README.md

 3. Find insights from the data analysis to develop or adapt a dashboard and alerts.
 4. Deliverables include a scientific report about the findings, open-source code of the developed security tools, and a proof-of-concept dashboard with security-related insights.

+## Before starting

+* Install docker `https://docs.docker.com/engine/install/`.
+If you have previously installed Docker, verify it using the `docker --version` command and proceed to the next step.
+* Create a local directory named `/data`; if this directory already exists, proceed to the next step.
+* Copy the folders that contain the data to the `/data` directory created in the previous step.

 ## Installation

 To run this project, install it locally using: